ALotOfKelp/efunc/README.md

 # efunc
 External function access for python

+(Documentation on its way)